 The process of bringing criminal charges and defending a criminal accusation usually goes as follows:

 Firstly, a prosecutor or law enforcement agency will investigate your case.
 If it is a federal felony case, a federal organization, such as the Federal Bureau of Investigation (FBI) or Drug Enforcement Agency (DEA), will be responsible for investigating your case.

 Some things they will do during your investigation include speaking with witnesses, looking at any video footage or images, consulting evidence, and speaking with any victims.

 Once there is sufficient evidence against the accused to make an arrest, the prosecutor will seek an arrest warrant from a county judge and then make an arrest.
-It is important to know your legal rights during the arrest process and to ensure that the law enforcement officer arresting you reads your rights.
+It is essential to know your legal rights during the arrest process and to ensure that the law enforcement officer arresting you reads your rights.

 The law enforcement officers should discuss with you the basic legal issues involved in your case and explain why you have been arrested.
 During this time, you reserve the right to contact a Dekalb County criminal lawyer, which is strongly recommended.

 Following the arrest and subsequent questioning by police, you will then be brought to court to enter your plea.
 By this point, you should have spoken with your legal representation and discussed your best options for the case.